OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 |R/W access control at team level| 	+++| 	-| 	-| 	-|
 |R/W access control at individual level	| -	| +++	| +++	| +++|

 `*` Note that the formatting afforded by markdown is sleek but bare bones (affords more focus on content and less on rendering as  text can be rendered differently in different contexts (desktop, mobile, etc).
 Thus, more about structure (headings) and emphasis and less about style (color of text).
 I've not used "Office Online" at all so reserve judgement for how this might fit in.

-Combinations of technologies can work well (eg. link a google doc to a github issue) if you understand their limitations.
+Combinations of technologies can work synergistically (eg. link a google doc to a github issue) if you understand their strengths and limitations.

 #### When to use GitHub for your tracking and managing your projects